xai3/Texi/README.md

 # Texi

 Texi is a library that you can easily build NSAttributedString.
+Written in Swift.

 ### Example